Music of Mexico: Electronic

 Some of the best Mexican composers for electronic and electroacoustic media are Javier Torres Maldonado, Murcof and Manuel Rocha Iturbide, the later conducting festivals and workshops of experimental music and art, in Mexico City and Paris.
 Some exponents are 3Ball MTY, Nortec Collective, Wakal, Kobol (band), Murcof, Hocico & Deorro and Mexican Institute of Sound.

 Other music of Latin-American roots

-Other popular forms of music found in various parts of Mexico – mostly with origins in other parts of the Caribbean and Latin America include rumba, mambo, Cha cha chá, Danzón, and bolero.
+Other popular forms of music found in various parts of Mexico – mostly with origins in other parts of the Caribbean and Latin America include rumba, mambo, Cha cha chá, Danzón, Cumbia, and bolero.
 Rumba came from the black Mexican slaves in Veracruz, Mexico City, and Yucatán.
 The style began in Cuba and later became famous in the black community of Mexico.
 From the beginning of the 20th century, bolero arrived to Yucatán, and Danzón to Veracruz.
 Both styles became very popular all over the country, and a Mexican style of both rhythms was developed.

 In the 1940s, the Cubans Pérez Prado, Benny Moré emigrated to Mexico, they brought with them the mambo, which became extremely popular especially in Mexico City, later on mambo developed into Cha cha chá, which was also popular.